skijit/notes/programming/web/angular2/ng-lessons-learned.md

     - run this inside the parent component's directory.
     - `ng g component ActivityLog -cd OnPush --inline-template false --export --inline-style false -v --flat=true`
         - really up to you whether you want to use flat or not
+- Adding a pipe to the App Module:
+    - cd to `src/app/pipes` (mkdir if necessary)
+    - `ng g pipe FilterDelegate --flat`
+    - This will declare it in the AppModule, which is probably what you want